 Panhellenic Council (PHC)

 Panhellenic Council (PHC) is the governing body of the general interest, social women's fraternities and sororities at San José State University.
 Nationally, there are 26 National Panhellenic organizations, and at SJSU we have 6 thriving chapters.
 We are proud to provide opportunities for leadership, growth, academic success and community involvement.
 The strengthening of individuality and women's empowerment is the tenet by which we choose to live by.
 We hope to instill intellectual, social and personal growth in every woman that chooses to become a part of our community.
-Learn more about SJSU PHC and regsiter for Fall 2018 recruitment!
+Visit the PHC Website to learn more and to register for recruitment!

 Interested in Joining?